 Berlin is the German film capital with a long tradition.
 Here you can see the whole variety of current films and classical masterpieces in the most beautiful cinemas, visit a different film festival every day, meet celebrities or take a look behind the scenes at exciting exhibitions.
 We have put together our Top 11 for all cinemagoers, cineasts and film nerds in Berlin, from special places to festivals to the most beautiful cinemas.
 Check them out.

-Where is the Moka Efti located?
+Where are the locations of "The Queen Gambit" really located?
 And what about the red tiles that can be seen in every second film from Berlin?
 For a real cinephilist, every visit to Berlin naturally includes a visit to the locations of his favourite films.

 Whether you're a fan of Italian or Polish films, a horror movie lover or just want to discover something new, there's a film festival for every taste in Berlin.
 The biggest highlight is of course the Berlinale in February, but also the smaller, rather unknown festivals with their carefully selected films are worth a visit it.

 If you want your visit to the cinema to be a special experience, then you should choose not only the film but also the cinema well.
-Many cinemas in Berlin like Kino International or Zoo Palast have beautiful architecture, others like the IMAX in the SonyCenter have outstanding technical equipment.
-Or they have their own charm like the Adria in Steglitz and the Neue Off in Neukölln.
+Many cinemas in Berlin like Kino International or Zoo Palast have beautiful architecture, others have outstanding technical equipment.
+Or they have their own nostalgic charm like the Adria in Steglitz and the Neue Off in Neukölln.

 The main highlight for all cineastes in Berlin is of course the Museum für Film und Fernsehen in the Sony Center am Potsdamer Platz.
 The permanent exhibition is a fascinating journey through German film history from the first experiments and silent films to today's masterpieces.
 Part of the exhibition shows the estate of Marlene Dietrich, including her most beautiful costumes.
-In addition, there are always exciting special exhibitions (like Tip 5).
+In addition, there are always exciting special exhibitions.

 Sitting next to Tilda Swinton in a café or partying with Lars Eidinger as DJ: In Berlin this can happen to you at any time.
 The Berliners stay cool in these moments.
 That's certainly one of the reasons why the city is so popular with stars and why they like to got dining and clubbing in the restaurants and clubs after shooting.
 And during the Berlinale you can of course also see the big stars at the premieres and press conferences.